rouroumeimei/rouroumeimei.github.io/_pages/about.md

 ## Projects

 - **National Natural Science Foundation**，**Main Participation**, 2019.10 - 2022.08 <br>
-Research on the pathogenesis of high myopia related to emmetropism in young children based on big data systems
+Research on the pathogenesis of high myopia related to emmetropism in young children based on big data systems.

+- **Beijing Municipal Health Science and Technology Achievement and Appropriate Technology Promotion Project**，**Main Participation**, 2020.06 - 2021.12 <br>
+Dissemination of key techniques for dynamic stereoscopic visual impairment assessment and restoration of disadvantaged children.